UBC-SBME/Coding-Bootcamp/LESSON5/3. Inheritance in Java, Changing Method Behaviour/README.md

 ```
 Now, the `@Override` is just a bit of highlighting that lets you keep track of what method is being overridden, but you don’t have to have it there!
 You can remove it and your code will work.
 We recommend you add it so you can keep track of things.

 Another way to modify a method that requires less rewriting is using the `super` keyword. `super` is very similar to the `this` keyword from earlier, but it instead refers to the superclass.
-For example, say you want your Chihuahua to yip and then let our a bark, you could write something like this
+For example, say you want your Chihuahua to yip and then let out a bark, you could write something like this

 ```java
 public class MyPetChihuahua extends MyPetDog{